The Menagerie (Star Trek: The Original Series): Part II

 Spock's trial continues, and the transmitted scene resumes with Pike in 2254 in a cell with a transparent wall.
 The Talosians begin their "experiment", which consists of a number of illusory situations involving Pike and Vina.
 The Talosians' hope is that Pike and Vina will mate and found a race of slaves who will reclaim the war-damaged surface of the planet.
 Meanwhile, the Enterprise crew fails to break into the underground complex with weapons enhanced by the ship's power.
 A landing party attempts to beam into the complex, but only the female members arrive, in order, as the Talosian "Keeper" explains, to give Pike more choices for a mate.
 An attempt to blast through the cell wall with the new captives' phasers fails as the weapons are apparently non-functional.

 That night, Pike is able to capture the Keeper as he attempts to confiscate the weapons.
 Pike intuits that the phasers still function, and that their escape attempt was thwarted by an illusion.
 He forces the Talosian to reveal a hole in the cell wall.
 The humans proceed to the surface, but learn that this was the Talosians' plan.
-Number One sets her phaser on overload, preferring to die rather than be enslaved, but deactivates the weapon when more Talosians arrive.
+Number One sets her phaser on overload, preferring to die rather than be enslaved, but, at the sign from the captain, deactivates the weapon when more Talosians arrive.
 The aliens have found that humans' "unique hatred of captivity" makes them unsuitable for the Talosians' plans, which must therefore be abandoned.
 Pike desires an apology, but the Talosians point out that this failure spells the death of their species.
 Pike offers help from the interstellar community, but the Talosians fear that their mental powers would spread and bring other races to ruin.
 As the rest of the party are beamed back to the ship, Pike is shown that Vina's appearance up to now has been an illusion.
 In reality she was severely injured in the Columbia's crash and further left deformed by the Talosians' failure to adequately repair her injuries.
 She elects to stay on the planet, and Pike returns to the ship.

 Back in 2267, the transmission ends as the Enterprise arrives at Talos IV.
 Commodore Mendez suddenly fades away, and the Keeper appears on the viewing screen, informing Kirk that Mendez's presence was an illusion.
 The court-martial was a ploy to buy time to bring Pike back to Talos IV, where, if willing, he would be able to enjoy the illusion of a normal life.
 A message from Commodore Mendez then advises that Starfleet has waived the prohibition against contact with the planet for this one occasion, and that Kirk is free to proceed as he thinks best.
 Pike is transported to the planet, and the rejuvenated Pike and Vina are seen on the viewing screen returning with the Talosians to the underground complex.
 The Keeper appears one last time to wish Kirk well.